cathiele/rpngo/README.md

 - Using the default compile flag `--sceduler=cores` caused hangs when garbage collection is run.
 Switching to the previous `--scheduler=tasks` fixes it but only runs on one core.
-- Performance Pico2 seems to jump around as an apparent side effect to making small changes that should not be directly related.
-Additionally, I don't know of available tooling to assist digging into it further (e.g. profiling tools)
+- Performance is surprisingly worse on Pico2 than Pico for my project and I don't have tooling to assist digging into it further (e.g. profiling tools)
-- The TinyFS library (needed for SD card file access) is a bit unstable.
+- TinyFS is unstable with FAT filesystems

 I'l end by saying that it's amazing that it works as well as it does and it's by no means trivial to implement something like TinyGo.
 But regardless of